 Wondering about which type of birth control might be right for you?
-There are lots of different types: abstinence (not having sex ), condoms, the pill, the patch, the injection, the ring, or an IUD or IUS are some of the most common types used by youth.
+There are lots of different types including abstinence (not having sex ), condoms, the pill, the patch, depo, the ring, or an IUD/IUS.
 Emergency contraception (or ECP) is another type that can be used after sex has happened.
 Check out the list below for more info on each type.

 Since it takes sperm and an egg to create a pregnancy, birth control is both people’s responsibility.
 If you’re interested in doing the type of sex where pregnancy is possible and don’t want to deal with an unplanned pregnancy, here are some ways both people can get involved:

 - Chip in for birth control (if there’s a cost)

 - Use a hormonal method of birth control (e.g. pill/patch/needle/ring)